 Everyone makes blunders early on in their career, even they eventually end up at the top.
-Here are the most common lapses in judgement and just plain-old poor decisions that junior bankers make.
+Here are the most common lapses in judgment and plain-old poor decisions that junior bankers make.

-More specifically, focusing on one single MD – this causes you to limit your exposure and get pinned into a single coverage group, meaning you get pigeon-holed into one sub-sector, says Simon Lewis, managing director and head of the banking & financial services practice at Michael Page.
+Focusing on one MD causes you to limit your exposure and get pinned into a single coverage group, meaning you get pigeon-holed into one sub-sector, says Simon Lewis, managing director/founder of Simon Lewis Associates.

 “Also, the MD can become dependent on you, causing your hours to suffer,” he says.

 When your staffer likes you, you have a better chance of getting the good exposure to the right kinds of deals that will make your resume stand out.

 “Being on your staffer’s good side can help you to avoid Friday staffings and poor-quality new accounts,” Lewis says.

 3. Not paying attention during Excel training